calmdocs/keyexchange/README.md

 ## Why not just use HPKE?

-Because, when this library was written:
+Because:
-- [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) is in beta in Apple's Cryptokit library; and
+- when this library was written, [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) is in beta in Apple's Cryptokit library; and
-- there is no HPKE implementation in golang's standard library, or even in golang.org/x/crypto.
+- when this library was written, there was no HPKE implementation in golang's standard library, or even in golang.org/x/crypto.

 If the above changes, we will probably add [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) to this library as well as to [calmdocs/SwiftKeyExchange](https://github.com/calmdocs/SwiftKeyExchange).
 We will also try to follow SemVer, but may not if there are security issues and/or as the underlying encryption used by this library becomes insecure over time.